bodiem13/Relo/README.txt

 ADDITIONAL INFORMATION
 ----------------

-For additional information regarding Relo, please refer to the README.md file in the 'CODE' folder: CODE/README.md
+For additional information regarding RELO, please refer to the README.md file in the 'CODE' folder: CODE/README.md